Creating a budget is so important. Here are our Best Tips for Sticking with Your Family Budget so you can reach your financial goals.

 - Is Your Budget too detailed?
 You might find it exhausting trying to keep a budget that includes dozens of categories and tons of details.
 If this is you, cut back on the categories you track and make one larger category.

 Solution: one example, place all your online subscriptions (Netflix, Spotify, etc.) in one section called entertainment.
-Don’t separate them out into individual categories.
+Don’t separate them into individual categories.

 - Is it too simple?
 If your budget is too general, you may let it slide because there just isn’t enough detail to get a true grasp on your finances.